History of Lyme Disease

 Documentation from the late 1800s suggests Lyme may had been prevalent in European patients who were found to have similar symptoms to those caused by Borrelia burgdorferi.

-The most interesting research to be published regarding the history of Lyme came from a 2012 paper on the results of whole-genome sequencing of a 5,300-tear-old Tyrolean Iceman from the Copper Age who had been discovered in 1991 by local hikers.
+The most interesting research to be published regarding the history of Lyme came from a 2012 paper on the results of whole-genome sequencing of a 5,300-year-old Tyrolean Iceman from the Copper Age who had been discovered in 1991 by local hikers.

 Samples taken from the iceman were found to have DNA with a 60% match to Borrelia burgdorferi indicating a possible infection making him the earliest case of Lyme disease in history.